Following system colour scheme Selected dark colour scheme Selected light colour scheme

 A Dependency Group Include includes the dependencies of another Dependency Group in the current Dependency Group.

-An include is defined as a table with exactly one key, "include", whose value is a string, the name of another Dependency Group.
+An include is defined as a table with exactly one key, "include-group", whose value is a string, the name of another Dependency Group.

-For example, {include = "test"} is an include which expands to the contents of the test Dependency Group.
+For example, {include-group = "test"} is an include which expands to the contents of the test Dependency Group.

 Dependency Group Includes may specify the same package multiple times.
 Tools SHOULD NOT deduplicate or otherwise alter the list contents produced by the include.
 For example, given the following table: